 For the 20 years before moving here we had a pocket farm in the hills of Appalachia.
 We still have our farm dog, and I’m working from a home office and meeting with clients using video conferencing.
 If you’re lucky you may hear a bark: God’s blessing in audible form.

-By helping your church tighten up their internal controls, I’m doing my part to combat the effects of the Fall.
+I’m doing my part to combat the effects of the Fall – at your church.
 With my help you’ll run a tighter ship, money-wise; you might have more money to work with, too.
 You’ll have less temptation nipping at the heels of your staff and volunteers.
 And you’ll be protecting everyone’s reputation, too.